 How To Buy Chia Seeds

-Note: Chia powder is finely milled sprouted chia seeds; the sprouting process may enhance the nutritional benefits of the seeds.
+Note: Chia powder (affiliate link) is finely milled sprouted chia seeds; the sprouting process may enhance the nutritional benefits of the seeds.
 Unlike other seeds like flax, chia seeds can easily be digested whole, and do not need to be ground to reap the benefits.

 Chia seeds vary in coloration, often in shades of black, brown, gray and white.
 You can purchase either black or white variations of chia seeds, but despite any hearsay, there is no documented nutritional difference between them at this time.
 Consumers often choose to go with the black or white seeds depending on the color foods they are adding them to.

 Chia plants are naturally resistant to most pests, and therefore they are easy to grow organically.
 For this reason, some say that it is not imperative that you purchase chia that is labeled “USDA Organic.”
 Unfortunately, as demand for chia continually increases, it’s likely that genetically modified strains start appearing on store shelves.
 Also, because it is a crop that is relatively new to modern America, it is important that proper agricultural standards are followed.
 With all that being said, I recommend purchasing chia with the USDA Organic seal attached.